Summary and Distance between Sets of Texts based on Topological Data Analysis

-The word embedding process used along this paper is the \texttt{word2vec}\footnote{The model we used is the one implemented in the python library \texttt{gensim} which is based on \cite{Mikolov2013EfficientEO,Mikolov:2013:DRW:2999792.2999959}.}, specifically its modified version called \texttt{skipgram} \cite{DBLP:conf/lrec/GuthrieA0GW06}.
+The word embedding process used along this paper is the \texttt{word2vec}\footnote{The model we used is the one implemented in the python library \texttt{gensim} which is based on \citep{Mikolov2013EfficientEO,Mikolov:2013:DRW:2999792.2999959}.}, specifically, its modified version called \texttt{skipgram} \citep{DBLP:conf/lrec/GuthrieA0GW06}.
 It is based on a neural network architecture with one hidden layer where the input is a corpus and the output is a probability distribution.
-It is trained with a corpus to detect similarities in words based on their relative distance in a writing.
-Such distances are the base of their representation in an $n$-dimensional space.
+We train it with a corpus to detect similarities in words based on their relative distance in a writing.
+Such distance is the base of their representation in an $n$-dimensional space.

-The two main models of the \texttt{word2vec} techniques are called CBOW (Continuous Bag of Words) and \texttt{skipgram}.
-A detailed description of such models is out of the scope of this paper.
-Roughly speaking, the neural network is trained by using a corpus, where the context of a word is considered as a {\it window} around a target word.
-In this way, in the \texttt{skipgram} model each word of the input is processed by a log-linear classifier with continuous projection layer, trying to predict the previous and the following words in a sentence.
-In this kind of neural network architecture, the input is a one-hot vector representing a word of the corpus.
-Then, the weights of the hidden layer are the high dimensional representation of the words, and the output is a prediction of the surrounding words.
+Roughly speaking, the \texttt{skipgram} neural network is trained by using a corpus, where the context of a word is considered as a {\it window} around a target word.
+In this way, in the \texttt{skipgram} model, each word of the input is processed by a log-linear classifier with continuous projection layer, trying to predict the previous and the following words in a sentence.
+In this kind of neural network architecture, the input is a one-hot vector representing a word of the corpus and the output is a prediction of the surrounding words.